 Television paid well and the broadcast also aired in California, so we had a double salary.
 My parents, sister Pat and Binty our dog emigrated in 1954 and settled in Connecticut.
 I was thrilled to be reunited with my family and with the money from television I was able to buy my parents their bedroom furniture.

 I married and stayed at the Latin Quarter until 1957.
 Then left to start a family and raise my two beautiful daughters.
-I followed with my career in dance arts teaching The Royal Academy of Dance and The Imperial Society, in Fort Lee, New Jersey for 30 years.
+I followed with my career in dance arts teaching The Royal Academy of Dance and The Imperial Society, in New Jersey for 30 years.
+Sally Mills joined the school as the tap and acrobatic teacher.
 I’m now a life-time member of RAD.
 My two daughters, Lesley and Dana trained with RAD and ISTD exams and danced in many local shows.
 One student of mine went on to open her own studio in Evanston, Illinois.
 Beatrix “Béa” Rashid’s Dance Center Evanston is one of the largest schools in the Chicago area.
 I also choreographed local musicals in my area, such as Gypsy.
 John Travolta was one of my boy dancers in that production.
 He would come early to rehearsals and ask, “How do I get into showbiz.”
 I told him to go to New York City and take every class he could get, and he did.
-The next thing I knew he was in a Broadway show with the Andrew Sisters.
+The next thing I knew he was in a Broadway show with The Andrew Sisters.
 Another student Monica Reiner, went on to perform in A Chorus Line.
 So, when you visit a theatre or a performance remember, there are stories behind the makeup.

 I owe my career to my mum, The Royal Academy of Dance, Miss Annette Schultz [Blackpool dance director, See Part I] and my dance teachers.

 End of Part II